Artur-Bertoni/Artur-Bertoni/README.md

 - 🔭 I'm currently working on with Java Web
-- 🌱 I'm currently learning MongoDB and Python
+- 🌱 I'm currently learning Python, PHP and Javascript

 ##